WaltersArtMuseum/api-thewalters-org/geographies-objects.md

 Name | Type | Description
 -----|------|--------------
+`geotype` | `string` | Description not available `geoTerm`	 | `string` |  `Define this parameter in the request URI.
+`geoHierarchy` | `string` | Define this parameter in the request URI.
-`id` | `integer` | Define this parameter in the request URI.
-Enter the ID of a collection to return all the artworks, artifacts or items in that collection.
-For example, `http://api.thewalters.org/v1/geographies/3/objects` will return the museum objects associated with geography number 3.
+`orderBy` | `string` | Define this parameter in the request URI.
+Enter the name of another parameter that you wish to sort results by.
-`Page` | `integer` | Define this parameter in the request URI.
+`page` | `integer` | Define this parameter in the request URI.
 Results are returned in paged sets.
 By default, the page parameter is set to 1 so that the results will show the first page of results.
 Change this number to return other pages.
-For example, `http://api.thewalters.org/v1/collections/2/objects?page=3` for page 3.
 `pageSize` | `integer` | Define this parameter in the request URI.
 By default page size is 25 results.
 Change this number to alter the number of results per page.

-For example `http://api.thewalters.org/v1/collections/2/objects?pageSize=100` would produce a page with 100 results.
+## Response

+Here is an example of a typical response.